Kevin-CodeCrew/coding_concepts_sprint_1/README.md

-# Coding Concepts Sprint 1 Materials - Terminal, IDE, Introduction to Git, Browser Development Console
+# Coding Concepts Sprint 1 Materials - Terminal, IDE, Introduction to Git, Debugging with the Browser Development Console

 * Using the Terminal
 * IDE